 Hello!
-I’m a multi-award winning writer, researcher and facilitator.
+I’m a multi-award winning author, researcher and facilitator.

-During my doctoral candidature, I was a Commonwealth Scholar at The University of Edinburgh, working with Professor James Smith at the Centre of African Studies and the Institute for the Study of Science, Technology and Innovation.
-Afterwards, I was based in the School of Social and Political Sciences at The University of Melbourne, supported by several grants and an Australian Federal Government Postgraduate Award.
+During my doctoral candidature, I was a Commonwealth Scholar at The University of Edinburgh, working across the Centre of African Studies and the Institute for the Study of Science, Technology and Innovation.
+Afterwards, I was based in the School of Social and Political Sciences at The University of Melbourne, as the recipient of an Australian Federal Government Postgraduate Award.

 After several years working in senior program roles in postgraduate and early career researcher development at the University of Melbourne, I returned to Edinburgh in 2014, initially as a Visiting Research Fellow in the Centre for African Studies.
-Following that, I spent three years balancing my freelance work with my role as the manager of the Institute for Advanced Studies in the Humanities, where in 2016 I won the College of Arts, Humanities and Social Science’s award for the Most Effective University Community Building Initiative.
+Following that, I spent three years balancing consultancy work with managing the Institute for Advanced Studies in the Humanities, where in 2016 I won the College of Arts, Humanities and Social Science’s award for the Most Effective University Community Building Initiative.

-As a fiction writer, my work has been published in print and online, including short stories in anthologies from Penguin Books, and, in 2016, I was selected for a Scottish Book Trust New Writers Award.
+As an award-winning fiction writer, my work has been published in print and online, including novels published internationally in eight languages, and short stories in anthologies from Penguin.
 My creative practice equips me with a multifaceted understanding of ‘making words happen’, and I bring this appreciation to the workshops and training sessions I deliver.